lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 Once the `addressToRecover` reach the recoverThreshold it will be able to call `recoverOwnership(..)` function and recover the linked account.

-Should only be called by guardians.
+SHOULD be called only by the guardians.

 _Parameters:_